Resilience and Recovery Loan Fund

 Applicants will be considered on a first come first serve basis and the closing date of the fund is subject to constant review.

 The Resilience & Recovery Loan Fund (RRLF) is a new fund for social enterprises and charities that are improving people’s lives across the UK who are experiencing disruption to their normal business model as a result of COVID-19.
 It has been established to make an existing government scheme (the Coronavirus Business Interruption Loan Scheme (CBILS - see below) more easily accessible to charities and social enterprises.

-To date, RRLF has approved loans from 18 charities and social enterprises, with a total value of over £6m.
+To date, RRLF has approved funding to 30 charities and social enterprises, with a total value of over £10m.